Morocco Desert and Kasbahs

 After breakfast we travel back to Erfoud by 4WD vehicles where we reboard our bus and drive to Tinghir and onto Todra Gorge.
 The scenery is spectacular.
 The gorge is just wide enough for a crystal-clear river and some trekkers to squeeze through.
 Local people live in the area and can be seen with their small donkeys, or herding camels.

-Our day ends at Ouarzazate where we check-in to our hotel and get ready for our New Year's Gala.
+Our day ends at Ouarzazate where we check-in to our hotel and enjoy a wonderful dinner

 We spend the day in Marrakech.
 An enchanting palm oasis set against the snow-capped peaks of the High Atlas Mountains, Marrakech is Morocco’s second oldest majestic imperial city and retains the splendor of its ancient past.
 Buildings are blushed in hues of the red earth, the horse-drawn carriages clip along broad avenues lined with palm, lime and orange trees.
 In the morning w visit the ancient Bahia Palace from the days of the harem, the royal Saadian Tombs and the Koutoubia Mosque and Minaret, Menara Garden and the Medina.